 A history of Idlewild ( <----yeah, imma need you people to click on the word "Idlewild" cause it's far too much for a sistah to write)!

 The grounds are managed by Mr. and Mrs. Bill Lindsey they were most accommodating, helpful, genuine and kind.
-They wanted me to make sure I let everyone know that they welcome ALL festivals like this one., and that property is available.
+They wanted me to make sure I let everyone know that they welcome ALL festivals like this one., and that property is available for purchase.

 With desegregation came the decline of this once thriving get away, the likes of Ike and Tina, The Four Tops, O'Jays have all played there!

 I saw street names, like...Peaceful, Unity, Tranquil.
 That spoke volumes to me.
 And while its virtually nothing there at one time it was the mecca for middle class black America.
 A time when we depended on each other.
 When we had no choice but to be with our own.
 There were some run down cabins but there were also cabins that made your mouth drop.
 The calm lake and somewhat level ground made for a most pleasant experience.
 Seeing all those tents glammed up for what was about to be the end all be all for the summer of music 2017!
 I wish we could go back to those times.
+When we had to depend on each other when we had to stick together.
 It would be sad to see this property go away like so many others.
 But!!!
 Property is available, and like my parents.
-If you like camping, or if you would like a nice lake home, here is where you want to buy, build, and continue to carry on what our ancestors dreamed of and were promised.. the 40 acres and a mule!
+If you like camping, or if you would like a nice lake home, here is where you want to buy, build, and continue to carry on what our ancestors dreamed of and were promised.. that 40 acres and a mule!

 Riding up in what I call the extended version of Scooby Doo's Mystery Machine was way cool.
 We had that RV, cause y'all already know PJ does NOT do nature anymore.
 I had to have something with some walls and wheels honey!
 I mean its Bears and shit up there!
 They can knock over a tent! yeah, let em try a big ass RV, knock THAT shit over Yogi.. it aint happnin!